- Civil Clinics

 Certification can be renewed after graduation if: (1) you will be working for a public agency or legal aid office; and (2) you have previously been certified under the student practice rule and have successfully completed a Clinic.

 Students that complete the County Court Mediation Clinic are eligible for certification as County Mediators.

-Certification is administered for the Florida Supreme Court by the Florida Dispute Resolution Center, lasts for two years, and entitles mediators to conduct county court mediations.
+Certification is administered for the Florida Supreme Court by the Florida Dispute Resolution Center, lasts for two years, and entitles mediators to conduct county court mediation.
 Certification can be renewed and carries a continuing mediation education obligation.